Whistleblower Policy

 • when an investigation needs to be undertaken, the process will be objective and fair;

-• employees about whom disclosures are made will generally be given an opportunity to respond to the relevant allegations made in the qualifying disclosure.
+• employees about whom disclosures are made will generally be given an opportunity to respond to the relevant allegations made in the qualifying disclosure; and

 The School will document the steps of the investigation and the findings from the investigation and report those findings to those responsible in the School.
 The method for documenting and reporting the findings will depend on the nature of the disclosure.
 There may be circumstances where it may not be appropriate to provide details of the outcome to the discloser.